bdragonh/T480S-BIGSUR-EFI/en.md

 ## Instructions

--Copy EFI to the EFI partition Edit EFI/OC/config.plist to modify the SystemSerialNumber, SystemUUID, MLB three codes -Change the shortcut key setting [Save the screen picture as a file] to PrtSc Note: You can see the shortcut prompt as F13 -Fix the system sleep Bluetooth automatically turns off https://blog.cotes.info/posts/turn-off-bluetooth-when-macbook-sleeps/
+- Copy EFI to the EFI partition Edit EFI/OC/config.plist to modify the SystemSerialNumber, SystemUUID, MLB three codes
+- Change the shortcut key setting [Save the screen picture as a file] to PrtSc Note: You can see the shortcut prompt as F13
+- Fix the system sleep Bluetooth automatically turns off https://blog.cotes.info/posts/turn-off-bluetooth-when-macbook-sleeps/

 ## Required tools

--one-key-hidpi: One-key open macOS HiDPI
+- one-key-hidpi: One-key open macOS HiDPI
--ThinkpadAssistant: Turn on THINKPAD to drive FN multi-function keys
+- ThinkpadAssistant: Turn on THINKPAD to drive FN multi-function keys
--YogaSMCNC: Can control the fan speed, whether it is automatic or custom speed
+- YogaSMCNC: Can control the fan speed, whether it is automatic or custom speed
--Hackintool: After opening, select the power tab and click the repair button (important, be sure to operate for a long time standby to prevent writing to the hard disk, otherwise it will not wake up)
+- Hackintool: After opening, select the power tab and click the repair button (important, be sure to operate for a long time standby to prevent writing to the hard disk, otherwise it will not wake up)
--brew install blueutil
+- brew install blueutil
--brew install sleepwatcher
+- brew install sleepwatcher

 ## System Guide for Different System Versions

--The Bigsur system uses the release version BIGSUR https://github.com/bdragonh/T480S-BIGSUR-EFI/releases/tag/bigsur -Monterey system use release version Monterey https://github.com/bdragonh/T480S-BIGSUR-EFI/releases/tag/Monterey -Catalina system use release version Catalina https://github.com/bdragonh/T480S-EFI/releases/tag/Catalina
+- The Bigsur system uses the release version BIGSUR https://github.com/bdragonh/T480S-BIGSUR-EFI/releases/tag/bigsur
+- Monterey system use release version Monterey https://github.com/bdragonh/T480S-BIGSUR-EFI/releases/tag/Monterey
+- Catalina system use release version Catalina https://github.com/bdragonh/T480S-EFI/releases/tag/Catalina

 ## Support Bigsur upgrade to Monterey OTA upgrade process